RohitSoni14/Attrition-Data-Analysis-using-ML-Techniques-/README.md

 # Attrition-Data-Analysis-using-ML-Techniques-

 ##  Project Description
-The objective of this project is to predict whether an employee will resign or not based on given parameters.
-Data is analysed, preprocessed and feature engineering was done before using machine learning algorithms.
-Different ML algorithms are compared on the basis of accuracy, precision, recall, F1 and ROC scores.
-Based on these metrics final model is selected and its hyperparamaters are tuned using grid search and stratified k-fold cross validation.
+This project's goal is to make predictions about whether or not an employee would resign using certain parameters.
+Before applying machine learning algorithms, data was analysed, preprocessed, and feature engineering was carried out.
+On the basis of accuracy, precision, recall, F1 and ROC scores, various ML algorithms are contrasted.
+These measures are used to choose the final model, and grid search and stratified k-fold cross validation are used to tweak its hyperparameters.

 ## Data
 Data is taken from IBM HR Analytics Employee Attrition & Performance at kaggle https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset/download
 The downloaded file is present in Data folder.

 ## Exploratory Data Analysis
-1. Graphs of features vs. attrition is plotted to examine effect of features on attrition.
+1. To investigate the impact of characteristics on attrition, graphs of features vs. attrition are plotted.
-2. Histogram of numerical features is used to examine distribution.
+2. A distribution analysis using a histogram of numerical features is performed.
-3. Plot of attrition distribution shows **highly imbalanced data**.
+3. The attrition distribution plot reveals extremely imbalanced data.**.

 ## Preprocessing and feature engineering
 1. Categorical features are encoded using **one hot encoding scheme**.